 The term “fail cheap” is not new, yet it is particularly important in this context.
 It makes sense to recognize failure early and take appropriate action before the damage becomes even greater.
 This supports the cultural change needed in the future towards successful project failure.

-Another poll in a German TPG Webinar regarding the desired future PMO functions arrived at the following results: the respondents rated the support of the project managers highest, followed by standardization and reports, involvement in portfolio management and the coordination of resource management.
-All four responsibilities were desired by over 50% of the 270 webinar participants.
+The respondents rated the support of the project managers highest, followed by standardization and reports, support in portfolio management and the coordination of resource management.
+Three of four responsibilities were desired by over 50% of the 256 webinar participants.

 In the future, PMOs must brace themselves for the following changes: